hyrmn/hyr.mn/src/posts/eleventy-on-google-cloud.md

 ## Step 2 - Add an HTTP to HTTP redirect

 Skip almost to the end of this [Google Cloud guide on setting up an HTTP to HTTPS load balancer](https://cloud.google.com/load-balancing/docs/https/setting-up-http-https-redirect#partial-http-lb).
 This whole article provides a nice overview of the network topology and how and why.
 But, if you're in a hurry, just skip to the section on redirecting traffic to your HTTPS load balancer.
-You have an HTTPS load balancer from step 1 already, so now you need to set up one that will listen to HTTP.
+You have an HTTPS load balancer from step 1 already, so now you need to set up one that will listen to HTTPS.

 At this point, you should be set.